-At June 30, 2019, the Town of Robbinsville had \$378,728 invested with the North Carolina Capital Management's Trust Government Portfolio which carried a credit rating of AAAm by Standard and Poor's.
-The town had no policy regarding credit risk.
+At June 30, 2021, the Town of Robbinsville had \$819,677 invested with the North Carolina Capital Management Trust Government Portfolio which carried a credit rating of AAAm by Standard and Poor's and AAAm-mf by Moody's Investors Service and is measured at Fair Value - Level 1.
+The investments are measured using the market approach: using prices and other relevant information generated by market transactions involving identical or comparable assets or groups of assets.
+Level 1 securities are valued using directly observable, quoted prices (unadjusted) in active markets for identical assets.
+The Town has no policy regarding credit risk.